MagalhaesDev/New-Dt-Money/README.md

 # DT Money 2.0

-Hello devs, this project was developed with the intention of being an application for personal financial spending controls, with a balancing system, creation of new transactions, filtering system, paging, etc.
+Hello devs, this project was developed with the intention of being an application for personal financial spending controls, with a balancing system, creation of new transactions, filtering system, paging, etc

 ## Technology